ozielalves/spacexplorer/README.md

 ### **Fonts**

-O pacote expo-google-fonts foi utilizado para o uso das fontes inter e rajdhani.
+The `inter` and `rajdhani` fonts from the `expo-google-fonts` package were used in the project.

 ### **Navigation**

-The react-navigation package is responsible for the app's stack navigation.
+The `react-navigation` package is responsible for the app's `stack` navigation.

 ### **Beatiful Gradients**

-the expo-linear-gradient package was used to render some beautiful linear gradients within the application.
+The `expo-linear-gradient` package was used to render some beautiful linear gradients within the application.

 ### **Should not be a problem for Iphone X**

-the react-native-iphone-x-helper package was imported and used to ensure that iPhone X users onwards can correctly view all screen elements.
+The `react-native-iphone-x-helper` package was imported and used to ensure that iPhone X and onwards users can correctly view all screen elements.

 ### **Vectors for life**

-react-native-svg and react-native-svg-transformer were necessary packages for using SVG elements.
+`react-native-svg` and `react-native-svg-transformer` were necessary packages for using SVG elements.

 ## Project Structure